-(1) The number of unvested PSAs is based on the target number of shares granted and excludes unvested PSAs for which performance conditions have not been established as of July 31, 2020, as they are not considered outstanding for accounting purposes.
+(1) The number of unvested PSAs is estimated at 100% of the target number of shares granted and excludes unvested PSAs for which performance conditions have not been established as of July 31, 2021, as they are not considered outstanding for accounting purposes.
 Refer to Note 13, Stock-Based Compensation, for further information.